bradrn/brassica/Documentation.md

            ╚══════════════════════╝
 ```

-Backreferences can also be used in the target, in which case they match repeated or corresponding graphemes.
+Backreferences can also be used in the target or environment, in which case they match repeated or corresponding graphemes.
 For instance, consider a rule deleting ⟨ə⟩ between identical consonants.
 This may be written:
 ```